You are here

 The state authorizes school districts to design and implement individualized alternative principal plans to enable persons from outside the educational community to develop the skills and experiences necessary to successfully lead a public school and to qualify ultimately for licensure as principals (State Statute 22-60.5-305.5).
 The school district may work with a governmental, non-profit or for-profit entity in designing and implementing the individualized alternative principal plan.
 The individualized alternative principal plan shall be subject to approval by the Colorado State Board of Education.The qualifying candidate must be required to hold a principal license to fulfill the job duties.
 If a license is not required, the individual wishing to pursue principal preparation may do so through a traditional principal preparation program.

-A school district may employ a person who holds an alternative principal authorization to perform the duties of a principal, assistant principal or principal-like duties in a school only when the person who holds the authorization is under the supervision of a Colorado professional principal license-holder.
-Roles other than principal or assistant principal (i.e., principal-like roles), such as Dean of Students, may qualify for the alternative principal authorization upon demonstration or documenting of the role’s alignment to the Principal Quality Standards.
+A school district may employ a person who holds an alternative principal authorization to perform the duties of a principal, assistant principal or principal-like role in a school only when the person who holds the authorization is under the supervision of a Colorado professional principal license-holder.
+Roles other than principal or assistant principal (i.e., principal-like roles), such as dean of students, may qualify for the alternative principal authorization upon demonstration or documenting of the role’s alignment to the Principal Quality Standards.

 An alternative principal authorization shall be valid for three years and may not be renewed.